ekote/Build-Your-First-End-to-End-Lakehouse-Solution/exercise-1/exercise-1.md

 ![Step](../screenshots/1/new/36.jpg)

 ## 1.3.3.
 Configure New Shortcut
 Provide the necessary URL by copying and pasting it from the task description.
 Then, choose your connection, retaining the automatically generated name if possible.
-For authentication, select `SAS token`, paste the provided token, and then click `Next` after filling in all details.
+For authentication, select `Account key`, paste the provided token, and then click `Next` after filling in all details.

-* Blob Storage Account URL `https://transportation23kotco.dfs.core.windows.net/`
+* Blob Storage Account URL `https://nyctaxiforfabric.dfs.core.windows.net/`
-* SAS Token (Read Only) `sv=2024-11-04&ss=bfqt&srt=sco&sp=rwlacupx&se=2026-04-02T20:49:20Z&st=2025-04-02T12:49:20Z&spr=https&sig=3o8OvFzu8NP9MtVxaG1dnzoczi%2B1a6uLQiq7lEZDGlI%3D`
+* Account Key `uAY69YSq5bNPLJFGs6oDJSZDAG1wUD00/vY/aBemxFelhdutrZG30KqzWvIvdmN2U8YNWmvBbTrv+ASt4XaNBw==`

 ![Step](../screenshots/1/new/37.jpg)